Sylkpac/Github/README.md

 _**git add .**_

+*It prepares these files to be included in the next version of your project.

 Commit the Changes:

 _**git commit -m "Updated README for Git workflow tutorial"**_

-This creates a new commit that saves the staged changes in your local repository with a descriptive message.
+*This command creates a new commit in your local repository, capturing the staged changes.
+The -m "<message>" argument is required to provide a descriptive commit message for tracking project history.

 ### 3. Create and Switch to a New Branch
 Create a Branch: Create a new branch for your changes.
 Let’s name it feature/git-tutorial: